Kia Carnival: United States

 Initially offered only in long-wheelbase (LWB) form, the short-wheelbase (SWB) model followed for the 2007 model year.
 Trim levels include Sedona (SWB), Sedona LX (LWB) and Sedona EX (LWB).
 A rebadged version of the second generation was offered from 2007 to 2009 as the Hyundai Entourage.

 The van was updated for the 2011 model year with a new Tiger Nose grille and taillights, a more powerful engine and a six-speed automatic transmission, but dropped the short-wheelbase version because of poor sales.

 The North American configuration earned a five-star safety rating from the National Highway Traffic Safety Administration for all seating positions in frontal and side-impact crashes.
 The Insurance Institute for Highway Safety also rated the Sedona "Good" – its highest rating – in front, side and rear impacts.
 The IIHS has christened the 2006 Sedona a "Gold Top Safety Pick", making the Sedona (and the similar Hyundai Entourage) the safest minivan currently tested.
 Kia had announced that the 2012 Kia Sedona will be the last Sedona for the American market.

-In May 2012, Kia said the Sedona would be discontinued in the U.S. market after the 2012 model year, with a company spokesperson saying the company did not expect to permanently leave the minivan market.
+In May 2012, Kia said the Sedona would be discontinued in the US market after the 2012 model year, with a company spokesperson saying the company did not expect to permanently leave the minivan market.

-In 2013, Kia relaunched the Sedona as a 2014 model with minor updates.
+In 2013, after one year's hiatus, Kia relaunched the Sedona in the US as a 2014 model with minor updates.